slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A man’s face is his autobiography.
 A woman’s face is her work of fiction.' -- Oscar Wilde*

 <!--
-The sign of a beautiful person is that they always see beauty in others.
+- The sign of a beautiful person is that they always see beauty in others.
+- beauty as a panacea
 -->